 Upon successful completion of HWST 281, the student will be able to:

-- Demonstrate knowledge of traditional Hawaiian and Polynesian concepts of the cosmos, space, direction, and time and how these concepts compare with Western concepts
+- Demonstrate knowledge of traditional Hawaiian and Polynesian concepts of the cosmos, space, direction, and time and explain how these concepts compare with Western concepts.

 - Identify and name the component parts of the star compass used by Polynesian Voyaging Society (PVS) trained navigators.